kaminskia1/daily-vibe-email/README.md

 ![](public/assets/vibe_200x100.png)

-This is a Web Application written with Symfony 5 targeted at providing an easy way to log an E-Mail, and subsequently email the aggregated list daily with a positive quote with an intent to generate an upbeat mood, until the end of time.
+This is a Web Application written with Symfony 5 targeted at providing an easy way to log an E-Mail, and subsequently email am aggregated list daily with a positive quote with an intent to generate an upbeat mood, until the end of time.

 ---
 ## Demo